School-Based Outreach Program

-As an extension of Multnomah County’s community outreach activities, the Sellwood Bridge Project is engaging our future leaders through the School-based Outreach Program.
-This program brings the bridge project alive in local elementary, middle, and high school classrooms through interactive educational programs appropriate to the grade level of each student and the curricular goals of their teachers.
+As an extension of Multnomah County’s community outreach activities, the Sellwood Bridge Project is engaging our future leaders through the School-Based Outreach Program.
+This program brings the bridge project alive in local elementary, middle, and high school classrooms through interactive educational programs that are tailored to the grade level of each student and the curricular goals of their teachers.

-"Our goal is to make this once in a lifetime construction project into an exciting learning opportunity for students in our area," said County Commissioner Deborah Kafoury, whose district includes the Sellwood Bridge.
-Project team members representing Multnomah County, T.Y.
-Lin International, Slayden Construction, Sundt Construction, Lois D. Cohen Associates, CH2M Hill, and David Evans and Associates have participated in this program.
+"Our goal is to turn this once in a lifetime construction project into an exciting learning opportunity for students in our area," said County Commissioner Deborah Kafoury, whose district includes the Sellwood Bridge.
+Project professionals representing Multnomah County, TY Lin International, Slayden Construction, Sundt Construction, CH2M Hill, David Evans Associates and Lois D. Cohen Associates, participate in this program.

 Participating schools include:

 Over 600 students from the following schools have participated in the School-Based Outreach Program:

 - Benson Polytechnic High School

 - Faubion Elementary

 - Llewellyn Elementary